Cycling infrastructure: Integration with public transit

 It has been argued in relation to this aspect of Dutch or Danish policy that ongoing investment in rail services is vital to maintaining their levels of cycle use.

 Cycling and public transport are well integrated in Japan.
 Starting in 1978, Japan expanded bicycle parking supply at railway stations from 598,000 spaces in 1977 to 2,382,000 spaces in 1987.
 As of 1987, Japanese provisions included 516 multi-story garages for bicycle parking.

-In January 2007, the European parliament adopted a motion decreeing that all international trains must carry bicycles.
-In some cities, bicycles may also be carried on local trains, trams and buses so that they may be used at either end of the trip.
+In some cities, bicycles may be carried on local trains, trams and buses so that they may be used at either end of the trip.
 The Rheinbahn transit company in Düsseldorf permits bicycle carriage on all its bus, tram and train services at any time of the day.
 In Munich bicycles are allowed on the S-Bahn commuter trains outside of rush hours, and folding bikes are allowed on city busses.
 In Copenhagen, you can take your bicycle with you in the S-tog commuter trains, all times a day with no additional costs.
 In France, the prestigious TGV high-speed trains are even having some of their first class capacity converted to store bicycles.
 There have also been schemes, such as in Victoria, British Columbia, Acadia, and Canberra, Australia, to provide bicycle carriage on buses using externally mounted bike carriers.

 In some Canadian cities, including Edmonton, Alberta, and Toronto, Ontario, busses on most city routes have externally mounted carriers for bicycles, and bikes are allowed on the light rail trains at no extra cost outside of rush hour.
 All public transit buses in Chicago and suburbs allow up to two bikes at all times.
 The same is true of Grand River Transit buses in the Region of Waterloo, Ontario, Canada.
 Trains allow bikes with some restrictions.
 Where such services are not available, some cyclists get around this restriction by removing their pedals and loosening their handlebars as to fit into a box or by using folding bikes that can be brought onto the train or bus like a piece of luggage.
 The article on buses in Christchurch, New Zealand, lists 27 routes with bike racks.

-However, there are strong cultural variations in how cycling is treated in such situations.
-For instance in the Irish university city of Galway, the same town that suggested cyclists dismount and walk across each intersection, the secure parking of bikes is forbidden within the grounds of the central train station.
-However, cut-price car parking is available for motorists holding a valid train ticket.